Alastor-hl/Alastor-hl/README.md

 ### Hi there

-i have been creating web applications for some time
+I have been creating web applications for some time

 <hr>